 constructed-response items (typically those with two or three valid score points) and extended constructed-response items (typically those with four or more valid score points) are scored by trained scoring personnel.
 Unless otherwise noted, the term "scoring" in this section refers to constructed-response items.

-Scoring a large number of short and extended constructed responses with a high level of accuracy and reliability within a limited time frame is essential to the success of NAEP.
-To ensure reliable, efficient scoring, NAEP takes the following steps:
+Scoring a large number of short and extended constructed-response items with a high level of accuracy and reliability within a limited time frame is essential to the success of NAEP.
+To ensure reliable and efficient scoring of constructed-response items, NAEP takes the following steps:

-develops focused, explicit scoring guides that match the criteria delineated in the assessment frameworks;
+develops focused and explicit scoring guides that match the criteria delineated in the assessment frameworks;

 recruits qualified and experienced scorers, trains them, and verifies their ability to score particular questions through qualifying tests;